Sodium chloride: Environmental effects

 Road salt ends up in fresh-water bodies and could harm aquatic plants and animals by disrupting their osmoregulation ability.
-The omnipresence of salt poses a problem in any coastal coating application, as trapped salts cause great problems in adhesion.
+The omnipresence of salt in coastal areas poses a problem in any coating application, because trapped salts cause great problems in adhesion.
 Naval authorities and ship builders monitor the salt concentrations on surfaces during construction.
 Maximal salt concentrations on surfaces are dependent on the authority and application.
 The IMO regulation is mostly used and sets salt levels to a maximum of 50 mg/m2 soluble salts measured as sodium chloride.
 These measurements are done by means of a Bresle test.
 Salinization (increasing salinity, aka freshwater salinization syndrome) and subsequent increased metal leaching is an ongoing problem throughout North America and European fresh waterways.

 In highway de-icing, salt has been associated with corrosion of bridge decks, motor vehicles, reinforcement bar and wire, and unprotected steel structures used in road construction.
-Surface runoff, vehicle spraying, and windblown actions also affect soil, roadside vegetation, and local surface water and groundwater supplies.
+Surface runoff, vehicle spraying, and windblown salt also affect soil, roadside vegetation, and local surface water and groundwater supplies.
 Although evidence of environmental loading of salt has been found during peak usage, the spring rains and thaws usually dilute the concentrations of sodium in the area where salt was applied.
 A 2009 study found that approximately 70% of the road salt being applied in the Minneapolis-St Paul metro area is retained in the local watershed.

 Substitution

 Some agencies are substituting beer, molasses, and beet juice instead of road salt.
-Airlines utilize more glycol and sugar rather than salt based solutions for de-icing.
+Airlines utilize more glycol and sugar rather than salt-based solutions for deicing.